 At lease commencement, the school district initially measures the lease liability at the present value of payments expected to be made during the lease term.
 Subsequently, the lease liability is reduced by the principal portion of lease payments made.
-The lease asset is initially measured as the initial amount of the lease liability, less lease payments made at or before the lease commencement date, plus any initial direct costs ancillary to placing the underlying asset into service, less any lease incentives received at or before the lease commencement date.
+The lease asset is initially measured as the initial amount of the lease liability, plus lease payments made at or before the lease commencement date, plus any initial direct costs ancillary to placing the underlying asset into service, less any lease incentives received at or before the lease commencement date.
 Subsequently, the lease asset is amortized in depreciation expense on a straight-line basis over the shorter of the lease term or the useful life of the underlying asset.

-The school district generally uses its estimated borrowing rate at lease inception as the discount rate for leases unless the rate that the lessor charges is known.
+The school district generally uses its estimated incremental borrowing rate as the discount rate for leases unless the rate that the lessor charges is known.
+The estimated incremental borrowing rate is the rate the district would expect to obtain for a similar financed purchased at the date of lease inception.